Yash-11-star/Encryption-Password-to-Database/README.md

 ## Contributing

 Contributions are welcome!
 If you wish to contribute to the project, fork the repository, make changes, and submit a pull request.

-## License

-This project is under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----